Tiramisioux/cinemate/README.md

 - Enables recording on GPIO 4

-- Start/stop recording with USB keyboard ('r')
+- Change camera parameters and start/stop recording via USB keyboard

 - Enables LED rec light on GPIO 21 (be sure to use a resistor between GPIO and LED!)